sagiadinos/garlic-player/README.md

 SMIL_INDEX        Path to SMIL index
 ```

+Only sources are public.
+First binaries will deployed, when excl-element will supported and a downloader is implemented.

 ## actual supported SMIL-Features

 ###Playlist Elements
 - **seq**
 - **par**
 - **excl** (is heavily @work)
+- **priorityClass** partially peers=(stop, never) supported

 ###Media-Elements
 - **video**